Uzbekistan's Soft Power from PoW Mystery

 Pakistan's Key Role in US-Israel-Iran Meddle

-Pakistan seeks to mediate in the US-Israel-Iran conflict, balancing diplomacy and economic pressures while facing significant challenges.
+Pakistan is seeking to mediate the US-Israel-Iran conflict, balancing high-stakes diplomacy against severe economic pressures and steep regional challenges.

 Conflict & Security